Aundrila/PowerBI-Data-Professional-Survey/README.md

 ## Objectives
-  -- Explore job satisfaction levels among data professionals
+  - Explore job satisfaction levels among data professionals

-  --Analyze the most widely used tools in the industry
+  - Analyze the most widely used tools in the industry

-  --Identify trends in salaries based on experience and job roles
+  - Identify trends in salaries based on experience and job roles

-  --Understand career growth patterns and industry preferences
+  - Understand career growth patterns and industry preferences